Changissnz/fiction_and_the_western_debt/README.md

 foreseeable future until epiphany through experience guides their belief towards a side of the whole.
 The line also attracts the interests of those characters under that which has come to be called Machiavellian.
 The line, in practice, is drawn by the human mind.
-And the reasoning for that can be conveniently be phrased as due to "a combination of factors".
+And the reasoning for that can conveniently be phrased as due to "a combination of factors".
 Popular concepts in orthodoxy are the state, the family, the collective, the community, and the individual.
 And statistics on paper and imagined by the human mind usually arrive at summaries,